Oru Yamandan Prema Kadha – OYPK Movie Review

 Reviewer: Chandra Mohan Gopinath

 Bibin George and Vishnu Unnikrishnan who had successfully scripted Amar Akbar Anthony and Kattapanayiley Hrithik Roshan adopt the same strategy of relying more on light-hearted comedy and fun as one of the primary element in the plot.
-To be fair, the humour part was quite effective and takes the film forward without any boredom or lags.
-But when it came to the serious and all-important angle of love, the screenplay failed to give a convincing touch.
+The humour part was quite active and took the film forward without any boredom or lags.
+However, when it came to the severe and all-important angle of love, the screenplay failed to give a convincing touch.

-But the saving grace and what comes in support of the film is definitely humour and kudos to the actors who were part of those scenes for making them as funny and lively as possible.
-When it came to the engaging level, I would say the first half is definitely the highlight here though it has nothing fresh to offer and runs in a familiar format which we have seen from the screenplays of Bibin and Vishnu.
-When it came to the latter half, the sudden turn of the film from a lighter version to one with a serious and emotional tone with a heavy ending, that somehow did not gell well with the total story.
+However, the saving grace and what comes in support of the film is humour and kudos to the actors who were part of those scenes for making them as funny and lively as possible.
+When it came to the engaging level, I would say the first half is the highlight here though it has nothing fresh to offer and runs in a familiar format which we have seen from the screenplays of Bibin and Vishnu.
+When it came to the latter half, the sudden turn of the film from a lighter version to one with a serious and emotional tone with a big ending, that somehow did not gel well with the whole story.

 Dulquer who has not stayed away from films, thanks to his presence in Bollywood and other south Indian languages was silent for some time in Mollywood.
 It is close to a year and a half since we last saw the actor in Malayalam.
-I would not say his choice of OYPK has gone wrong or bad but to his standards, the character of Lallu was an ordinary one.
-And as far as his performance is concerned, it met the demands of the character he was portraying.
+I would not say his choice of OYPK has gone wrong or bad, but to his standards, the character of Lallu was an ordinary one.
+Moreover, as far as his performance is concerned, it met the demands of the role he was portraying.

 Salim Kumar once again excelled in a comic role and is one of the live wire in the whole story.
-Dharmajan was funny enough but for me, he was literally under-utilized while Hareesh Kanaran once again lived up to his expectation as an actor who can always make us laugh.
+Dharmajan was funny enough, but for me, he was under-utilized while Hareesh Kanaran once again lived up to his expectation as an actor who can always make us laugh.
 Suraj in a cameo role made his presence felt while Soubin, Vishnu, Renji Panicker, Dileesh Pothen, Asokan and Baiju did their supporting acts quite nicely.
-The female leads Samyuktha and Nikhila Vimal doesn’t have much of a significance and screen presence in the film but as a character from the perspective of the story, one of them have a bigger role.
-Bibin himself portrayed a role that was half-baked as a result of not explaining much about his back story.
+The female leads Samyuktha, and Nikhila Vimal doesn’t have much of a significance and screen presence in the film, but as a character from the perspective of the story, one of them have a more significant role.
+Bibin himself portrayed a position that was half-baked as a result of not explaining much about his back story.

 Veteran cinematographer P.Sukumar’s camera work was notable.
-Songs are composed by Nadirshah and the three songs were quite good matching the mood of the situations in the plot.
+Nadirshah composes songs, and the three songs were quite good matching the mood of the situations in the plot.
 At two hours and forty-five minutes of running time, the film was on the lengthier side.
 Some cuts were badly needed.
 Background score was okay, nothing exceptional.

 Oru Yamandan Premakatha – OYPK has entertaining moments, thanks primarily to the wits and counter wits in the first half.
 Though overall the film doesn’t make much of an impact, the colour tone and packaging (again old wine in a new bottle) of humour comes in handy to its rescue to make it a one-time watchable flick.